-Last week, I continued our Positive Money Mindset talk by sharing with you a portion of my 2-hour digital workshop, Creating & Living a Life That You Love, to help you create a financial vision that will guide you when you set financial goals.
+Before I wrote this blog, I shared a video to help you create a financial vision that will guide you when you set financial goals.
 You can read/watch it again here.
-This week, I’m sharing with you a few tips from my goal setting process to enhance this process even more.
+In this blog, I’m sharing with you a few tips from my goal setting process to enhance this process even more.

 The first step to setting your money goals is to actually know what your current numbers are.
 I have attached a worksheet below to help guide you.